starlightrobotics/arcane-manual/README.md

 Recommendations for levels as of October 2023:

-    7b: Mistral and its variants, especially Mistral-OpenOrca and Mistral-instruct
+    7b: Mistral and its variants, especially Mistral-OpenOrca and SynthIA - Mistral-7B in some cases already outperforms GPT-3.5
     13b: Mythomax and its variants, Athena
+    20b: Emerhyst, MLewd-remm-l2-chat
     33b: Airoboros, Chronoboros
-    20b: Emerhyst, MLewd-remm-l2-chat
-    70b+: Xwin, Synthia 1.2
+    70b+: Xwin, Synthia 1.5 - 70B outperform GPT-3.5 and rival GPT4

 ## LLMs / UIs and WebUIs